This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 A: Now and then, customers report that it's taking a very long time for RPM to print their jobs.
 We wrote an FAQ on slow printing to address that.

-We've prepared a troubleshooting guide for that distressing moment when you can't figure out why nothing happens.
+We've prepared a troubleshooting guide for that uncomfortable moment when you can't figure out why nothing happens.

 How do I print to a shared printer or folder?